comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 ```

-Then I use my webcam to capture the qrcode screen, calculate the duration from latest qrcode timestamp of frame, to the timestamp of that frame being captured,
+Then I use my webcam to capture the screen video, calculate the duration from latest qrcode timestamp of frame, to the timestamp of that frame being captured,
 I got following plot:

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/my_latency_30fps.png),

-this plot makes more sense, since the monitor and webcam are working at different frequency, the latency (by using timestamp shown on monitor) should
-have jitter just like slowmo-timestamp plot, instead of a fixed value.
-The best case latency is 32ms, Note, we're using previous frame page flipped
-callback time as the QrCode, and mark the received back time of the image,

-It is a closed loop, all possible latency already considered (including the time spend on signal travel the cable and became photon from monitor)
-so this is the "worst case of" best case value. "best case of" best case latency can be 32ms - 1/165.07868 sec ~ 26ms,
-(if the duration starts when page flipped up to next frame being on display is exactly 1 monitor frame time)
-and due to monitor flush rate not aligned to webcam shutter, it's possible that shutter just missed the new monitor contents, then that contents
-being captured by next shutter, which is the worst case (51.5 ms).
-In theory the worst case latency should be equal to best case latency + 1 webcam frame time (33ms)
-here we got 19.5 ms, because the camera shutter is not instant, it needs to work earlier before next frame transfer.
-the average latency (worst case) is 41.1853.
+This data makes more sense, the latency should have jitter just like slowmo-timestamp plot, instead of a fixed value.
+We have best case 32ms, worst case 51.5 ms and avg 41.2ms.
+Note, our result is longer than actual value at most 1/165 sec, so all these values are the "worst case" value.
+So the latency of my webcam will be in range 26ms ~ 51.5ms, the latency came from 2 parts:

+1. the time spend on signal travel over usb to our application memory, it depends on streaming data size.
+It decides the best case latency
+2. the camera FPS, It decides the worst case latency

 Now let's verify the latency for low FPS setup.
-By forcing the FPS to 10, we can observe the differences between my measure and original script.
-we can predict that original script bound the update frequency to camera frequency, so it won't gives latency that lower than 1/10 sec.
-I also made some changes to that script, painting qrcode instead of text timestamp, also recording the elapsed time since last time received image.
-Firstly let's see the time spend between two capture
+By forcing the FPS to 10, we can predict that original script will always give latency that are 1/10 sec.
+I made change original script to paint qrcode instead of text timestamp, also recording the elapsed time since last time received image.
+Firstly let's see the time delta between two captures:

   ![image]({{ site.baseurl }}/images/2026-02-09-journal-on-camera-latency-measure/10fps_capture_delta.png),